 - In Harry Potter, most every member we see of Slytherin House is either working with Voldemort, a snobbish jerk, a racist, or some combination of the three.
 While ambition is their key trait, meaning working with the villain to further their own goals is reasonable, the racism and classism that pervades the house is never given sufficient justification.
 The best explanation is that the founder of the house preferred those with racist ideals, but how that leads to practically every member of the house being some form of sadist is never really explained.

-- In Pokémon, most evil team members generally have a reason behind their villainous schemes.
+- Most evil team members generally have a reason behind their villainous schemes.
 Team Rocket is a criminal organization, Team Galactic's leader wants to become a god, Team Plasma's goals would naturally come into conflict with the hero's, and Cipher's actions directly profited the organization.
 However, some of the villainous teams are given little reason to Kick the Dog as much as they do, with many of their plans having little to do with their ultimate goals..

-- For instance, at one point a member of one of the teams (Which team depends on the version) steals a man's pet.
+- Teams Magma and Aqua plan to preserve the land and sea, respectively.
+They plan to achieve this by capturing Groudon/Kyogre, and unleashing its powers, which would naturally result in more land/sea.
+What is odd is that not only are many of their schemes undeniably stupid (like causing the eruption of a landlocked volcano), some of their actions have absolutely nothing to do with their stated goals.
+For instance, at one point a member of one of the teams (which team depends on the version) steals a man's pet.
 This is odd, as the pet in question (A seagull) does not in fact possess the power to expand the sea or land, nor would it contribute towards finding the creatures that do possess said power.
 Also, at another point, they attempt to steal a package, never explaining how said package benefits them or even if it is actually an object of particular value.